ai-ml-workshops/ai-quarkus-langchain4j-doc-retrieval/README.md

 }
 ```

-This injector is a simple example.
-It does not change the behavior of the RAG pattern.
-But it shows you how you can customize the RAG pattern to fit your needs.
+This injector example, while basic, serves as a valuable learning experience.
+It demonstrates the potential for customization within the RAG framework, allowing you to explore and experiment with different approaches to enhance its performance for your specific use cases.

 ## 7. Conclusion

+Stop the Quarkus dev mode by pressing **Ctrl + C**.

-In this execise, we deconstructed the RAG pattern to understand how it works under the hood.
-We used our own embedding model and vector store.
-We have seen the various aspects of the process and how you can customize them.
+In this exercise, we successfully deconstructed the RAG pattern.
+We implemented a practical example utilizing our own embedding model and vector store.
+This hands-on experience provided valuable insights into the various aspects of the RAG process and demonstrated the flexibility for customization.

+If you have any questions or need further assistance, please don't hesitate to reach out to [Quarkus community](https://quarkus.io/support/).
+Let's continue to build great applications with Quarkus and LangChain4j!